 Tom is 68 and Jane is 66.
 Tom began taking his Social Security benefit of $1600/month at age 66.
 Jane could file a restricted application at age 66 to claim spousal benefits of $800/month and allow her benefit to continue to grow until she reaches age 70.
 If her benefit was $1900/month, she would begin receiving a benefit of $2,508/month at 70 after receiving $800/month for 4 years.

 The restricted application strategy is still available for anyone who turned 62 by December 31st, 2015.
-Anyone who has not reached age 62 by December 31st, 2015 will be limited to the deemed filing rule, which states that you are applying for any benefits for which you qualify.
+Anyone who is 62 or older after December 31st, 2015 will be limited to the deemed filing rule, which states that you are applying for any benefits for which you qualify.
 This means that an individual cannot restrict their benefits to allow for growth, but instead would receive the higher of his/her personal benefit or the spousal benefit at the time of filing.

 Taxpayers can still unsuspend benefits.
 The taxpayer’s benefit will be increased for the higher rate applicable for delaying past their full retirement age.
 However, the taxpayer no longer has the option to choose to receive the lump sum payout of the benefits accrued between full retirement age and the unsuspension age.